• Docs

 }

-In this example, we create a field component with a root slot, label slot, and input slot.
-Each slot can have its own styles defined in the recipe, and the css prop can be used to override or extend the styles when needed.
+In this example, we create a Cerberus field component with a root slot, label slot, and input slot.
+Each slot can have its own styles defined in the recipe, and utilize the Cerberus factory features when needed.

 Polymorphism